-Under the Social Workers Registration Act 2003, a Registered Social Worker must have a valid Annual Practising Certificate (APC) if they are practising social work.
-It is an offence to continue practising social work if an APC has expired.
-Social workers need to comply with all other obligations under the Act such as keeping home and/or work addresses up to date and completing a competence assessment every five years.
+Under the Social Workers Registration Act 2003, a Registered Social Worker must have a valid Practising Certificate (PC) if they are practising social work.
+It is an offence to continue practising social work if a PC has expired.
+Social workers need to comply with all other obligations under the Act. such as keeping home and/or work addresses up to date.

-You should let the Registrar at the Board know if you become aware of someone who is holding themselves out that they are a Registered Social Worker when they are not.
+You should let the Registrar at the SWRB know if you become aware of someone saying incorrectly that they are a Registered Social Worker.